Workiva/dart_dev/doc/tools/test-tool.md

 ## `test` vs `build_runner test`

-Historically, `dart run test` has been the canonical way to run Dart tests.
+Historically, `dart test` has been the canonical way to run Dart tests.
 With the introduction of the [build system][build-system], there is now a second way to run tests.
 Projects that rely on builder outputs must run tests via `dart run build_runner test`.

 The `TestTool` will make this choice for you.
 If the current project has a dependency on `build_test`, it will run `dart run build_runner test`.
-Otherwise it will default to running `dart run test`.
+Otherwise it will default to running `dart test`.

 > It [appears][test-future] as though the long term goal is to integrate the
-> build system into the test runner so that `dart run test` is once again the
+> build system into the test runner so that `dart test` is once again the
 > canonical way to run tests.

 ## Default behavior

-By default this tool will run `dart run test`, unless there is a dependency on `build_test`, in which case it will run `dart run build_runner test`.
+By default this tool will run `dart test`, unless there is a dependency on `build_test`, in which case it will run `dart run build_runner test`.

 ## Running a subset of tests